tharunS123/NoteTaking/README.md

 # Focus Notes

 Focus Notes is a native SwiftUI note-taking app built for iOS 17 and above.
-The app captures spoken content, transcribes it using OpenRouter's `nvidia/nemotron-nano-9b-v2:free` model, and then crafts production-quality study notes.
+The app captures spoken content, transcribes it using OpenRouter's `openai/gpt-4o-mini-transcribe` model, and then crafts production-quality study notes with `nvidia/nemotron-nano-9b-v2:free`.

 ## Features